Paul's twenty-sixth solo single.

 Credited to "Paul McCartney"

-Probably the most memorable thing about the release was the stunning video that Paul made to promote the song
+Probably the most memorable thing about the release was the stunning video that Paul made to promote the song on television.

-THE SAME TIME, a band that Paul cleverly dubbed "The Plastic Macs".
-Paul imitated the looks of, Buddy Holly,
+A band that Paul cleverly dubbed "The Plastic Macs".

-Frank Zappa, Ron Mael, Andy Mackay, Ginger Baker (looking more like "Animal" of The Muppets !) and even a 1964 Beatle version of himself !
+Paul imitated the looks of, Buddy Holly, Frank Zappa, Ron Mael, Andy Mackay, Ginger Baker (looking more like "Animal" of The Muppets !) and even a 1964 Beatle version of himself !

 Linda also appeared in two guises making "The Plastic Macs" a 12-piece band.